 Mosaic supplements its print issues with lesson plans that are developed based on our content and social engagement as it relates to literature.
 These lesson plans, developed for secondary school educators, demonstrate how Mosaic’s content can serve as a connective tool to empower educators to use books, writing, and reading to further engage students.
 Each lesson plan includes multiple themes and a reading list.

-LFP also develops workshops that facilitate a deeper understanding of our lesson plans and helps educators better incorporate learning as it relates to the literary arts, media, and social engagement.
-For details email email@example.com.
+LFP also develops workshops that facilitate a deeper understanding of cultural and social studies that helps educators better incorporate learning as it relates to the literary arts, media, and social engagement.
+For details email firstname.lastname@example.org.

 Our workshops take place on the last Wednesday of the month at the Laundromat Project, 920 Kelly St., Basement, Bronx, NY.
 Register on Eventbrite

 February 28: James Baldwin/Jesmin Ward/Black History Month

 March 28: Audre Lorde/Womens History Month

 April 25: Black Poets Speak Out/Poetry Month

 May 23: Jamel Shabazz/National Photo Month

 September 26: Kalief Browder

 October 24: Black Lives Matter